Gaussians on Fire: High-Frequency Reconstruction of Flames: Methodology

 \subsection{Static Scene}

 To reconstruct the static scene, we first obtain frames for each view that do not contain any motion.
 When such frames are not available, we fall back on deriving a background estimate directly from the video sequence.
-As the flames are actively emitting light, they are usually brighter than their background, allowing us to remove them with a minimum intensity projection along the time dimension (Fig.~\ref{fig:fire_removal}).
-Based on these static frames we estimate accurate camera poses using COLMAP~\cite{schoenberger2016vote}.
+As the flames are actively emitting light, they are usually brighter than their background, allowing us to remove them with a minimum intensity projection along the time dimension (see Sec.~\ref{supp:fire_removal} of the Supp.
+Mat.).
+Based on these static frames, we estimate accurate camera poses using COLMAP~\cite{schoenberger2016vote}.
 To reduce overfitting caused by limited view coverage, we employ two key strategies: (1) a strong point-cloud initialization, and (2) a continuous monocular regularization term.
 In order to obtain a dense initial geometry, we apply COLMAP's implementation of PatchMatchStereo~\cite{schoenberger2016vote,bleyer2011patchmatch} to the calibrated and registered static frames and obtain a stereo depth map \(D_{\text{stereo}}\) for each input image.
 To initialize regions of the scene observed by at most a single camera, we predict monocular depth maps \(D_{\text{mono}}\) using DepthAnythingV2~\cite{depth_anything_v2}.
-For each camera, we then perform a linear alignment
+For each camera, we then perform a linear alignment \(D_{\text{mono}}' = a D_{\text{mono}} + b\,\), where the parameters \(a,b \in \mathbb{R}\) are determined by minimizing the least-squares difference